-Employees may from time to time use the County internet facilities for non-business research outside of work hours provided they request permission from their supervisor before engaging in such use and provided all other usage policies are observed.
+Employees may from time to time use the County technology resources for non-business research outside of work hours provided they request permission from their supervisor before engaging in such use and provided all other usage policies are observed.

-The County will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries and archives on any individual employee's internet activities.
+The County will comply with reasonable requests from law enforcement and regulatory agencies for logs, diaries and archives relating to an employee's use of the County's technology resources.

-Employees must take care to understand federal and state copyright, trademark, libel, slander and public speech control laws so that our use of the internet does not violate any laws which might be enforced against us.
+Employees must take care to understand federal and state copyright, trademark, libel, slander, and public speech laws so that use of the County's technology resources does not violate the law.

-Employees with internet access may download only software with direct business use, and must arrange to have such software properly licensed and registered.
+Employees may download only software with direct business use and must confer with the County's IT staff to ensure that such software is safe to download, properly licensed and registered.
 Downloaded software must be used only under the terms of its license.

-Employees may not use the County's internet facilities to download entertainment software or games, or to play games over the internet, including games against opponents.
+Employees may not use the County's technology resources to download entertainment software or games, or to play games over the internet, including games against opponents.

-Employees with internet access may not use the County's internet facilities to download images or videos unless there is an explicit business-related use for the material.
+Employees may not use the County's technology resources to download images or videos unless there is a legitimate business-related use for the material.

-Employees with internet access may not download any software licensed to the County or data owned or licensed by the County without explicit authorization from the supervisor responsible for the software or data.
+Employees may not download any software licensed to the County or data owned or licensed by the County without explicit authorization from the supervisor responsible for the software or data.